-- 1).
-Access to a veterinarian experienced in poultry care must be available. - 2).
-Each company must have a written flock health and welfare monitoring plan developed in consultation with a veterinarian.
-This plan should include, but is not limited to, information about: immunization program (including training of those who handle birds for immunizations or blood testing); daily flock checks; daily mortality/morbidity monitoring, which should include detailed culling parameters; euthanasia procedures; gait monitoring; and when, how, and under what circumstances a producer reports a disease or other health situation to the appropriate person for determination of corrective action.
-This person may be the veterinarian, service technician, live production manager, or other qualified individual. - 3).
-A period of at least 10 days between flocks is recommended but may be modified based on health status of the flock, weather emergencies, litter replacement, total cleanout, and/or utilization of practices and technologies that lower the health risk to the birds.
-Consultation with the veterinarian, service technician, or live production manager and written documentation is required before the period is shortened. - 4).
-Flocks must be inspected at least twice a day and all dead birds must be removed daily.
-Inspection should be conducted in a manner that does not unnecessarily disturb birds, such as moving quietly and slowly through the flock to prevent piling. - 5).
+- on health status of the flock, weather emergencies, litter replacement, total cleanout, and/or utilization of practices and technologies that lower the health risk to the birds.
+Consultation with the veterinarian, service technician, or live production manager and written documentation is required before the period is reduced. - 4).
+Flocks must be inspected at least twice a day and all mortality must be removed at least once daily.
+Inspection should be conducted in a manner that does not unnecessarily disturb birds.
+This includes moving quietly and slowly through the flock to prevent piling.
+Verify that mortality is recorded daily. - 5).
 The company must have a written plan in place to respond to sudden increases in mortality.
 The plan may include veterinary consultation and actions to address the problem where necessary. - 6).
 When necessary, birds must be properly euthanized.
-Birds that cannot access feed and water for normal growth and development must be humanely euthanized on a timely basis.
+Birds that cannot access feed and water for normal growth and development must be humanely euthanized.
 A written SOP must be in place for on-farm culling and euthanasia training.
-An example of a cervical dislocation training diagram is provided in Appendix 5.
-Only methods of euthanasia accepted by the American Veterinary Medical Association (AVMA, 2013) can be used.
-The following are acceptable methods of on-farm euthanasia: - a.
+Only methods of euthanasia accepted by the American Veterinary Medical Association (AVMA, 2020) can be used.
+The following methods, in addition to other AVMA approved methods, may be used: - a.
 Rapid decapitation. - b.
 Rapid cervical disarticulation at the junction of the skull and first cervical vertebra.
-If a tool is used it should separate, but not crush, the vertebrae. - c.
-Displacement of oxygen with carbon dioxide or other approved gas.
+If a tool is used it should separate, but not crush, the vertebrae.
+An example of a cervical disarticulation training diagram is provided in Appendix 5. - c.
+Displacement of oxygen with carbon dioxide or other approved gas. - d.

-- d.
 Captive bolt. - 7).
+In the event that an emergency depopulation of a flock is necessary, AVMA, the United States Department of Agriculture (USDA), or State veterinary guidelines must be followed to accomplish this process. - 8).
 Withdrawal of feed and water before processing is necessary for sanitary processing and for improving food safety.
-Feed and water withdrawal periods must be kept to a minimum and must be consistent with good processing practices. - a.
+Feed and water withdrawal periods must be consistent with good processing practices. - a.
 Feed withdrawal must not exceed 18 hours prior to slaughter. - b.
 Water withdrawal must not exceed one hour prior to the start of catch for that house.